 When tending to your hair, avoid excessive or aggressive styling.
 If you’re experiencing AGA, color or other chemical treatments should probably be put on hold.
 Try giving yourself a gentle scalp massage while working in your favorite shampoo with your fingertips or a scalp massager for extra relaxation.
-Also, consider a plant-based hair serum or foam to encourage thicker, fuller-looking hair.
-Natural serums are a great alternative to OTC products since they don't have unwanted side effects.

 Join a Hair Wellness Community